VonC/gopanic/README.md

 Go panic reader, for quickly see where the error comes from

-Quik, tell me what are the classes of *your* program involves in the following error:
+Quick, tell me what are the classes of *your* program involved in the following error:

 ````
   * C:/Users/vonc/prog/go/src/github.com/VonC/asciidocgo/substitutors_test.go